salyu9/Untitled.ConfigDataBuilder/README.md

 - Mark localization properties as `info:L10n`.
 These properties must be `string` or `string[]`.

-- Make a exporter class that implements `Untitled.ConfigDataBuilder.Editor.IL10nExporter`.
+- Make an exporter class that implements `Untitled.ConfigDataBuilder.Editor.IL10nExporter`.

 - Add exporter class' fullname to settings.